nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/two-way-oauth2/README.md

 ---
 sidebar_navigation:
   title: Setup Two-way OAuth 2.0 authentication
-  priority: 600
+  priority: 800
 description: Set up Two-way OAuth 2.0 authentication as the authentication method for your Nextcloud storage
 keywords: Nextcloud file storage integration
 ---

 # Setup Two-way OAuth 2.0 authentication

-This authentication mode will use access tokens provided by an OAuth application of either side of the integration between OpenProject and Nextcloud to authenticate requests performed in the name of users.
+This authentication mode will use access tokens provided by an OAuth application on either side of the integration between OpenProject and Nextcloud to authenticate requests performed in the name of users.

 You will have to perform configuration in OpenProject and in Nextcloud.